TaraKhodaei/TopicContml/README.md

 <br/>

 **-e, --extended**
-> If the phylip dataset is in the extended format, use this.
+> Indicates that the PHYLIP dataset is in the extended format.
+Use this option if your dataset uses the extended format, but note that individual names are still limited to a maximum of 10 characters.

 <br/>

 **-gt GAPS_TYPE, --gaps_type GAPS_TYPE**
-> String "rm_row": removes gaps(-) in each sequence by the row.
-String "rm_col": romoves the column if there is at least one gap(-) in that column.
-Otherwise, it does not make changes in sequences.
+> Specifies how gaps (-) in the sequence data should be handled.
+If set to "rm_row", gaps are removed within each sequence row, meaning gaps in individual sequences are stripped out.
+If set to "rm_col", columns (sites) containing at least one gap in any sequence are entirely removed from the dataset.
+If this option is not provided, gaps are included in the analysis by default.

 <br/>